-If standard sign-on is chosen, users must login using a username and password stored in Enact.
+Enact can only be accessed with an active user account.
+Users must log in to their account using a username and password.
 A password can only be created for an account using a legitimate, unique email account accessible by the user.
 The email address must be kept current to allow for account recovery in the event of a lost password.
-User accounts are created and maintained by system administrators who have the appropriate privileges.
+User accounts are created and maintained by those with the appropriate privileges.